praekeltfoundation/ways-of-working/docs/process.rst

 1. We produce a Scope of Work for a project, which might not have all the technical details, but should be comprehensive enough to list all the features so that you can quote on the project's development.
+Wireframes may also be provided as part of the scope for your CE (Cost Estimate).
 2. We work on a fixed cost basis for a fixed scope.
 If the scope changes, we ask you for a costing for the delta or new work.
 3. The authorisation to proceed with work consists of a Purchase Order,